hotosm/learnosm/_posts/en/0200-12-23-id-editor_en.md

 - Notice that a new point is added.
 At the same time, the left panel will change to show a form where you can select attributes for the object.
 Click **Hospital Grounds** to tag the point as a hospital.
 ![image22][]
 - You can use the forms to fill detail information about your point.
 You can fill hospital name, address, and/or other additional information.
 Note that each feature will have different options, depending on what tag you choose from the feature panel.
 - If you make a mistake, such as a wrong location, you can move your point to a new location by holding the left mouse button on your point and dragging it.
-Or, if you want to delete your point, click the left mouse button on the point, activate the context menu by clicking with the right mouse button and then click the button which looks like a trashcan. ![image23][]{: height="24px"}
+Or, if you want to delete your point, click the left mouse button on the point, activate the context menu by clicking with the right mouse button and then click the button which looks like a trashcan. ![PointToolDelete][]{: height="24px"}
 A "point" created in the iD editor is actually a standalone "node" with a set of "tags" on it.

 ### Drawing Lines